Global Diversity and Inclusion Council

 Chairman and Chief Executive Officer

-As of March 31, 2013, the company had $26.3 trillion in assets under custody and/or administration and $1.4 trillion in assets under management.
-It ended the first quarter of 2013 with total assets of $356 billion and a market capitalization of $32.5 billion.
-The company has more than 49,700 employees worldwide.
+As of December 31, 2013, the company had $27.6 trillion in assets under custody and/or administration, and $1.6 trillion in assets under management.
+It ended the fourth quarter of 2013 with total assets of $374 billion and a market capitalization of $39.9 billion.
+The company has more than 51,000 employees worldwide.
 BNY Mellon has consistently been ranked among America's Most Admired Companies, as compiled by Fortune magazine.
 BNY Mellon is the corporate brand of The Bank of New York Mellon Corporation (NYSE:BK).

-Gerald has spent his entire career with BNY Mellon, beginning in The Bank of New York's management development program.
-Mr. Hassell has had direct management responsibility for the company's broad range of investment services businesses, including asset servicing and issuer, broker-dealer, treasury and clearing services, as well as operations and technology.
-He was named to The Bank of New York's executive committee in 1994, and named president and elected to its Board of Directors in 1998.
+Mr. Hassell has spent his entire career with BNY Mellon, beginning in The Bank of New York's management development program.
+He has had direct management responsibility for the company's broad range of investment services businesses, including asset servicing and issuer, broker-dealer, treasury and clearing services, as well as operations and technology.
+He was named to The Bank of New York’s executive committee in 1994, and named president and elected to its Board of Directors in 1998.
+In 2011, Mr. Hassell was named Chairman and Chief Executive Officer of BNY Mellon.

 Mr. Hassell holds an MBA in finance from the New York University Stern School of Business and a BA in economics from Duke University.